PennyLaneAI/pennylane/doc/development/adding_operators.rst

 False

 We can also dynamically add operators to the sets at runtime.
-This is useful for adding custom operations to the attributes such as `composable_rotations` and ``self_inverses`` that are used in compilation transforms.
-For example, suppose you have created a new Operation, `MyGate`, which you know to be its own inverse.
+This is useful for adding custom operations to the attributes such as ``composable_rotations`` and ``self_inverses`` that are used in compilation transforms.
+For example, suppose you have created a new operation ``MyGate``, which you know to be its own inverse.
 Adding it to the set, like so

 >>> from pennylane.ops.qubits.attributes import self_inverses